 People with physical and intellectual disabilities face discrimination on organ transplant lists.
 Despite federal protection, people with disabilities still do not receive equal consideration for organ transplants.
 Because of lack of federal enforcement, there is a demonstrated need for state action to ensure the rights of people with disabilities including Down syndrome.

-Currently, three states have laws in place that prohibit this discrimination:
+Currently, these states have laws in place that prohibit this discrimination:

 These states have bills pending to prevent discrimination in organ transplantation: